s0cks/cmake-release/README.md

 ## Usage

-Add the following to your .releaserc
+Add the following to your .releaserc:

 ```js
 {